The Cross-County Connector

 The Opposite of Smart Growth

 The Cross County Connector project was developed to accommodate this growth with a highway connecting state Route 210 and state Route 301.
-The County's own documents report that it will "facilitate" 1,113 residential units at a density of about one unit per acre and add other development that is "dependent" upon construction of the road.
+The County's own documents report that it would "facilitate" 1,113 residential units at a density of about one unit per acre and add other development that is "dependent" upon construction of the road.
 The actual number of new housing units in the area may be much higher, reflecting the southward march of sprawl from suburban Washington.